Kalmyks: From Oirat to Kalmyk

-Reduction in autonomy, 1724–1771
+Torghut exodus

 Kalmyk exodus to Dzungaria.
 Engraving by Charles Michel Geoffroy, 1845.

-In January 1771 the oppression of Tsarist administration forced the larger part of Kalmyks (33 thousand households, or approximately 170,000–200,000 people) to migrate to Dzungaria.
+In January 1771 the oppression of Tsarist administration forced the larger part of Kalmyks (33 thousand households, or approximately 140,000–170,000 people) to migrate to Dzungaria.

 Ubashi Khan, the great-grandson of Ayuka Khan and the last Kalmyk Khan, decided to return his people to their ancestral homeland, Dzungaria, and restore the Dzungar Khanate and Mongolian independence.
 As C.D Barkman notes, "It is quite clear that the Torghuts had not intended to surrender the Chinese, but had hoped to lead an independent existence in Dzungaria."

 Ubashi sent 30,000 cavalry in the first year of the Russo-Turkish War (1768–74) to gain weaponry before the migration.
 The 8th Dalai Lama was contacted to request his blessing and to set the date of departure.
-After consulting the astrological chart, he set a return date, but at the moment of departure, the weakening of the ice on the Volga River permitted only those Kalmyks (about 200,000 people) on the eastern bank to leave.
+After consulting the astrological chart, he set a return date, but at the moment of departure, the weakening of the ice on the Volga River permitted only those Kalmyks (about 170,000 people) on the eastern bank to leave.
 Those 100,000–150,000 people on the western bank were forced to stay behind and Catherine the Great executed influential nobles from among them.